 I can clearly remember the first time my brain registered the juiciness of a nectarine and its heavenly scent.
 It was summer and unusually hot.
-I was about 3 or 4 years old and my mother, the lady next door and her son Sam who had the same age, we had walked quite a distance to a park where we could play.
+I was about 3 or 4 years old and me and my mother, the lady next door and her son Sam who had the same age, had walked quite a distance to a park where we could play.
 After we had played a while, Sam and I were each given an unusually large nectarine – mostly because our hands were very small.
 They came out of a brown paper bag, and I can still recall the sound of the bag, and the scent that came next when it was presented to me to pick my fruit.
 I remember that I smelled the skin of the fruit, looked at it, turned it around and was then handed a piece of white kitchen paper to catch the juice that was about to drip from my chin and hands.
 I investigated the skin between my fingers, the texture of the fruit.
 I recall the bitterness of the magenta red stone as I was trying to get the last of the flesh from it.

 I had lost this memory for years because I had not encountered the scent of nectarines like that for a long time… I complained for the last decade that peaches and nectarines were harvested too early, that they never ripened, but rotted instead.
 They were as hard as a rock, cold from the fridges in which they were kept, like many people like them.
 They eat them like an apple, and enjoy the tangy unripe flavour.
 But this is not the way for me… You have to wait until the fruit gives off a heavenly scent as if it is a last breath.
 Only then, the fruit is ready to eat.
 Only then would the juices flow so rudely down from your chin and down into the collar of your dress or shirt.